Miles battled Medulloblastoma—brain cancer—with Asante.

 Meet Miles – The 2022 Miracle Kid

 As an active little boy, excruciating headaches nearly stopped him in his tracks in 2020.
 Initially diagnosed as migraines, the symptoms, and mom, demanded a closer look.
 After a visit to the Asante Emergency Department, an MRI revealed a brain tumor, requiring surgery, which confirmed that Miles had cancer.
-This devastating news was difficult to fathom more so for the family, as Miles’ grandfather is also battling a brain cancer diagnosis.
+This devastating news was difficult to fathom more so for the family, as Miles’ grandfather also battled a brain cancer diagnosis.

 Like many families, Miles, his parents and brother initially spent hours in the car or plane travelling to Portland and Seattle for his pediatric cancer treatment.
 This meant that they were separated from older brother, Carter, and missed days of school, activities and even holidays together.
 That was until they learned of Dr. Absalon and Dr. Plummer at Asante Rogue Regional.
-They make it possible for Miles to receive his treatments just couple of hours from home, where he can spend each night with his family.
+They made it possible for Miles to receive his treatments just couple of hours from home, where he could spend each night with his family.

 Patient Stories of Gratitude

 “There is incredible power in doing good.
 The golden rule should be more than a rule – it should be a purpose.”

 —Gene Pelham, Rogue Credit Union